 Tips for finding the right car accident lawyer in San Bernardino

-If you or a loved one were injured in a car accident in San Bernardino, you want the best personal injury lawyers to handle your case.
+If you or a loved one were injured in a car accident in San Bernardino, you want the best personal injury lawyers in San Bernardino to handle your case.
 But how do you know which law firm accident attorney is the right one for you?
 Here are some crucial questions you should ask any San Bernardino car accident lawyer:

 - How many years of experience do you have handling San Bernardino car accident cases?